Handwritten-Equation-Solver/Learning-phase/README.md

 # Learning-phase
-Files that indicate progress made in the learning phase
+Files that indicate progress made in the learning phase.
+Add your files in a separate directory with your name.